Virginia Tech® home

 Core Research Areas

 The Administrative Core provides the scientific, administrative, and fiscal leadership of VTAC/CAR.
-The overarching goal of the Administrative Core is to coordinate and provide an inclusive environment that encourages the intellectual community in which science relevant to autism spectrum disorder and related conditions or neurodegenerative disorders can prosper, with input from multiple scientific perspectives.
-The core fosters multidisciplinary collaborations through regular communications, scientific and community presentations, a biennial conference, and faculty and student awards.
+The overarching goal of the Administrative Core is to coordinate and provide an inclusive environment that encourages the intellectual community in which science relevant to autism spectrum condition and related neurotypes can prosper, with input from multiple scientific perspectives.
+The core fosters multidisciplinary collaborations through regular communications, scientific and community presentations, a self-advocate advisory committee, a biennial conference, and faculty and student awards.
 The core also serves as the liaison between faculty affiliates and community organizations or members through our affiliate listserv and community outreach.
 Finally, the administrative core also provides investigator support for grant preparations, submissions, and management.

 The Biomedical and Imaging Core aims to capitalize on the diverse intellectual and institutional resources at Virginia Tech for the explicit purpose of advancing understanding of autism across all areas of medicine, including but not limited to genomics, cell biology, human neuroimaging and pathophysiology and at multiple levels of measurement including genes, molecules, cells, circuits and physiology.
 The broad intent of this core area is to accelerate the pace of new discoveries in autism by fostering trans-disciplinary collaborations that address the great scope of cellular-, molecular-, and neurocircuit-level factors of autism pathophysiology.
 This includes an explicit focus on a biobehavioral research agenda incorporating psychophysiology, neuroendocrinology and other methodologies that link central and peripheral nervous system functions.
 The long-term vision of this core area is to establish fundamental links between biological pathways and mechanisms of repair for the purpose of informing rational treatment development.